ml-project-2020/covid/README.md

 # ML course Project
 # COVID-19 in Mexico: Predicting severe disease outcomes using health and socioeconomic variables.

+*"AI applications present opportunities for the future of healthcare and can be harnessed at this time, as clinicians take on the complexities of responding to COVID-19" Xiangao Jiang et al(2020)*

 Team Members:
 * Roberto Barroso-Luque (barrosoluquer)
 * Luz Stephanie Ramos Gomez (stephanieramos)